jagalile/ivoox-scraping/README.md

 ## Installation
 ### Chromedriver

+Chromedriver file is automatically updated when running the script.

+#### Manually instalation

-Install tou chromedirver version from https://chromedriver.chromium.org/downloads in 'chromedriver' folder in root project directory
+Install a compatible chromedirver version with your browser from https://chromedriver.chromium.org/downloads in 'chromedriver' folder in root project directory

 ### Requirements